Hailiax/HLX/HeLX/README.md

 #### Keywordless Object Oriented
 I'm aware this sounds ridiculous but hear me out.
 I believe HeLX's implementation is truly more intuitive and powerful than current OOP models.
 * In other languages, objects are typically created using `new` on a class/function/etc. In HeLX, objects are created by simply calling a function that doesn't return anything.
 In other words `thisFunctionReturnsSomething()` behaves normally but `thisFunctionDoesntReturn()` is basically `new thisFunctionDoesntReturn()`
 * In other languages, public variables look like `this.pubVar = 5` but in HeLX, public variables look like `pubVar: 5`.
 The equals sign is just replaced by a colon for public variables.
+This has the added benefit of proper scoping and disallowing public and private variables that the same name.
 * HeLX implements inheritance in two ways.
 First, you can add functions just like you can add strings.
 For example, `subclass = superclass + FUNCTION_LITERAL`.
 The eqivalent of calling super midway through a subclass constructor would be `subclass = FUNCTION_LITERAL + superclass + FUNCTION_LITERAL`.
 (Adding functions is kinda similar to `extends`.
 I call this concatenated functional inheritance.)
 * The second way is more normal. `subclass = function{ super = superclass() }`.
 (HeLX syntax doesn't look like that.
 I call this encapsulated functional inheritance)